dHellerstein/showContent/README.md

 ## Feb 2022: showContent is semi-deprecated!
-   We recommend using  wsurvey.floatingContent.js, which is part of the wsurvey.lib repository.
+   We recommend using  wsurvey.floatingContent.js, which is part of the
    [wsurvey.lib repository](https://github.com/dHellerstein/wsurvey.lib)

 # showContent